-On this episode, professional poker player Annie Duke (@AnnieDuke) and I discuss how to disagree without being disagreeable, spotting biases that sabotage our success, how to find signal in noise, and reliable decision-making models for high stakes, high-pressure situations.
+Professional poker player Annie Duke (@AnnieDuke) and I discuss how to disagree without being disagreeable, spotting biases that sabotage our success, how to find signals in noise, and reliable decision-making models for high stakes, high-pressure situations.

 I have wanted to do this interview for a long time.
 On this episode, I am thrilled to have Annie Duke, former professional poker player and author of the new book, Thinking in Bets: Making Smarter Decisions When You Don’t Have All the Facts.

 Annie has a very interesting background that makes her uniquely qualified to speak about high-level decision making.
 As an author, speaker, world-class poker player, and academic in the fields of psychology and cognitive theory, Annie understands the intersection of luck, skill, and making decisions in uncertain, chaotic environments better than most people on the planet.

 This is a whirlwind of an episode, and we cover all kinds of fascinating topics, including:

 - The strange circumstances that shifted Annie’s path from finishing a Ph.D. in linguistics to becoming a professional poker player

 - What it was like to be a female poker player in a predominantly male sport (especially before poker had become socially acceptable)

 - What drew Annie into such a high stakes, time-pressured environment and why she felt like poker was the perfect fit for her